 The benefits available to injured workers vary widely from state to state.
 Indiana, for example, is among the least generous states in providing assistance to injured workers.
-Kentucky has low weekly wage payments for injured workers, but does provides lifetime medical benefits to workers that have a permanent injury.
-Tennessee has more generous workers comp benefits than either Kentucky or Indiana.
-The reason this is important is that workers who reside in one state who are injured in another state may be able to choose the best state in which to file a claim.
-That is why seeking the advice of a lawyer who is experienced in workers’ compensation law is a good idea.
+Kentucky has low weekly wage payments for injured workers but does provide lifetime medical benefits to workers that have a permanent injuries.
+Tennessee has more generous workers’ comp benefits than either Kentucky or Indiana.

 Even professional athletes are subject to the whims of state lawmakers when it comes to workers’ compensation benefits.
 A bill recently passed by the California legislature and sent for the governor’s signature seeks to limit workers’ compensation benefits available to professional sports team players from out of state.

 According to the Los Angeles Times, many professional sports team players injured on the field were filing workers’ compensation claims in California – which lawmakers say has become the “de facto forum” for claims filed against football, baseball, basketball, hockey, and soccer franchises and their insurance companies.

 Professional athletes have filed more than 4,400 claims involving head and brain injuries in California since 2006 – many by players who only participated in a handful of games in the state throughout their careers.

 The legislation, AB 1309, introduced by Assemblyman Henry T. Perea (D-Fresno), would limit workers’ compensation claims by out-of-state professional athletes.
 The bill would close a loophole in California’s workers’ compensation law that allowed players from out of state to file claims for “cumulative trauma” – which includes head injuries that generally don’t manifest themselves for years.
 The bill has passed both the house and senate and is awaiting for Governor Jerry Brown’s signature.